We're excited that you're joining the Eagle community.

 How do I prepare for the TSI Assessment?

 If it is determined that you need to take a placement test, you will be required to complete a Pre-Assessment Activity before signing up to take the test.

 HCC strongly encourages you to thoroughly prepare for the test prior to taking it.
 Results of this test will determine whether you need multiple levels of developmental writing, reading, and math, a single level, or if you are at college level.

 To prepare for the TSI Assessment, visit HCC’s free Pre-Assessment Activity website.

-Once you’ve obtained the testing referral form, visit one of HCC's Testing/Assessment Offices at a campus near you to complete the assessment.
+- Visit one of HCC's Testing/Assessment Offices at a campus near you and complete the assessment test.

 Step 4: Register for courses

 Attend an Advising and Registration Session